 History: Brahmi is named after one of the highest states of consciousness (Brahmi or God consciousness) and has been considered one of the most powerful brain tonics in the Ayurvedic apothecary.

-Chemistry: It is rich in flavonoids such as quercitrin, astragalus which support healthy skin.
+Chemistry: It is rich in flavonoids such as quercitrin and astragalus which support healthy skin.
 The main active constituents are called Brahmoside and brahminoside which support nervous system function and cognitive and mental clarity (8).

 Indications: It balances Vata, Pitta (primarily) and Kapha.
 It is cooling with a bitter sweet taste.
 It is an excellent herb for Vata as it moves prana, or energy, into the mind for healthy cognitive function.
 By supporting the natural flow of energy it supports healthy sleep cycles.
 New research has found that Brahmi supports healthy function of the skin.
-It is commonly found in skincare products based on these new findings.
 It has also been shown to support the health of the inner skin lining the stomach and intestines as well as the respiratory tract.
 Clinically, Brahmi is exceptional for the skin of the digestive tract as well as supporting memory, focus and sleep.
 Perhaps this herb is so effective because it is so easily digested and absorbed into the bloodstream and tissues of the body.